In-situ SHG microscopy investigation of the domain-wall-conductivity enhancement procedure in lithium niobate: Introduction

 Ferroelectric (FE) domain walls (DWs) very well separate regions of uniform dielectric polarization and measure only a few unit cells in width \cite{Catalan2007}.
 Beyond being mere boundaries, they may host localized phenomena, such as enhanced conductivity \cite{Meier2015}, and exhibit structural flexibility as well as sensitivity to external fields \cite{Evans2020, Li2019, Schultheiss2023}.
 This enables precise control over DW nucleation, geometry, and positioning within an FE crystal.
 These unique properties make DWs appealing for both fundamental research and practical applications.

 Conducting DWs (CDWs) in lithium niobate ($\mathrm{LiNbO_3}$, LN) are in the focus here, since they stand out due to the host material's chemical, optical, and thermal stability and inertness \cite{Weis1985, Rusing2019, Schultheiss2022}, necessities that all ensure reliability under various conditions.
 LN itself is an uniaxial model FE crystal that has been extensively studied and is widely applied \cite{Manzo2012}, making it a well-understood foundation for investigating its domain wall conductivity (DWC).
-DWs in LN were reported to exhibit conductivities up to seven orders of magnitude larger as compared to the bulk material's conductivity \cite{Ratzenberger2024}, with the DW stability and conductivity being maintained over a broad temperature range from liquid-nitrogen temperature up to 400\textdegree C \cite{Werner2017, Kampfe2020, Zahn2024, Boekhoff2024}.
+DWs in LN were reported to exhibit conductivities up to seven orders of magnitude larger as compared to the bulk material's conductivity \cite{Ratzenberger2024}, with the DW stability and conductivity being maintained over a broad temperature range from liquid-nitrogen temperature up to 400\textdegree C \cite{Werner2017, Kampfe2020, Zahn2024, Wulfmeier2025}, with electron-polaron hopping being the most reasonable transport mechanism at the present state of knowledge.
 Their prospective tunability and ability to be erased and rewritten, hence, make them strong candidates for applications as nanoscale on-chip interconnects linking functional elements in integrated circuits \cite{Zhang2022}, random-access memories \cite{Sun2022, Suna2023}, and memristors \cite{Xia2019, Suna2022, Kampfe2020}, offering both high functionality and integration potential.

 For growing hexagonal ferroelectric domains along the crystal z-axis into LN bulk crystals, the \emph{UV-assisted liquid-electrode poling} technique (see ref.~\onlinecite{Ratzenberger2024} and references therein for details) has become state-of-the-art.
 The first step when creating CDWs is the artificial growth of an inverted domain into the host crystal.
 We will label this first preparation step with 'poling' and abbreviate as 'pol.' throughout this paper.
 Historically, the corresponding \emph{as-poled} domain walls showed no or only a slightly higher conductivity than the bulk crystal, which, however, could be significantly enhanced by UV illumination (attention: not to be confused with the UV-light during poling!), as reported in early works\cite{Schroeder2012}.
 With the help of the c-AFM method, a correlation between the local surface-near DW inclination and the local conductance was identified, resulting in the well-known head-to-head (h2h) and tail-to-tail (t2t) scenarios.
 However, very few relatively inclined regions remain poorly conductive.
 Based on this inclination-conductance correlation, an origin of larger conductance in lithium niobate DWs was assumed to be band bending at charged sites.